2024tm93678-max/aceest-fitness-gym/README.md

 # Runs on http://localhost:5000 (default)
 ```

-> **⚠️ macOS Note:** Port 5000 is often used by AirPlay Receiver.
+**macOS Note:** Port 5000 is often used by AirPlay Receiver.
 Use `--port 5001` to avoid conflicts, or disable AirPlay in System Settings → General → AirDrop & Handoff.

 ### Verify the App is Running